MicrosoftDocs/PowerShell-Docs/dsc/troubleshooting.md

 ## Using xDscDiagnostics to analyze DSC logs

-**xDscDiagnostics** is a PowerShell module that consists of two simple operations that can help analyze DSC failures on your machine: `Get-xDscOperation` and `Trace-xDscOperation`.
+**xDscDiagnostics** is a PowerShell module that consists of two simple functions that can help analyze DSC failures on your machine: `Get-xDscOperation` and `Trace-xDscOperation`.
 These functions can help you identify all local events from past DSC operations, or DSC events on remote computers (with valid credentials).
-Here, the term DSC Operation is used to define a single unique DSC execution from its start to its end.
-For example, `Test-DscConfiguration` would be a separate DSC Operation.
+Here, the term DSC operation is used to define a single unique DSC execution from its start to its end.
+For example, `Test-DscConfiguration` would be a separate DSC operation.
 Similarly, every other cmdlet in DSC (such as `Get-DscConfiguration`, `Start-DscConfiguration`, etc.) could each be identified as separate DSC operations.
-The two cmdlets are explained in [xDscDiagnostics](https://powershellgallery.com/packages/xDscDiagnostics) PowerShell Module (DSC Resource Kit) and in more detail below.
+The two functions are explained in [xDscDiagnostics](https://powershellgallery.com/packages/xDscDiagnostics) PowerShell Module (DSC Resource Kit) and in more detail below.
 Help is available by running `Get-Help <cmdlet name>`.

 ## Get-xDscOperation

-This cmdlet lets you find the results of the DSC operations that run on one or multiple computers, and returns an object that contains the collection of events produced by each DSC operation.
+This function lets you find the results of the DSC operations that run on one or multiple computers, and returns an object that contains the collection of events produced by each DSC operation.
 For example, in the following output, three commands were run.
 The first one passed, and the other two failed.
 These results are summarized in the output of `Get-xDscOperation`.

 TODO: Replace this image that shows Get-xDscOperation output